 What is BID and ASK Price In Forex Market Trading?

 The ASK is the price at which your broker will sell the base currency in exchange for the quote currency.
-This means the ASK price is the best available price at which you will buy from the market.
+This means the ASK price is the best available price you will buy from the market.

 What you see between the ASK and BID prices is the Spread.